 We provide access to high quality, on-going training, regular continuous professional development opportunities and personal annual development reviews.

-We are also the host for the 111 service, which is an amalgamation of NHS Direct Wales (a 24 hour health advice and information service for the public) and the front end call handling and clinical triage elements of the GP out-of-hours services.
+We are the host for the 111 service, which is an amalgamation of NHS Direct Wales (a 24 hour health advice and information service for the public) and the front end call handling and clinical triage elements of the GP out-of-hours services.